misyma/misyma/apps/e2e/src/utils/emailRepository/README.md

 In `us-east-1` we setup AWS SES with [email receiver feature](https://docs.aws.amazon.com/ses/latest/dg/receiving-email.html).

-DNS MX record for `mail.philoro-eu.test.divante.pl` points to AWS SES in `us-east-1`.\
+DNS MX record for `mail.test.misyma.com` points to AWS SES in `us-east-1`.\
-"Email receiving service" is configured to deliver all incoming emails to S3 bucket `philoro-test-emails` placed in `eu-central-1`.\
+"Email receiving service" is configured to deliver all incoming emails to S3 bucket `misyma-test-emails` placed in `eu-central-1`.\
 When storing the emails in the bucket, SES is using auto generated object keys, without a prefix.\
 That makes it impossible to find recent emails by filtering by prefix.\
 To avoid situation when bucket contains thousands of emails which would impact time to find recent ones, the bucket has a lifecycle rule defined, to delete objects after 1 day since creation.\